sanand0/datascience/analysis/cleansing.md

 - If you spot people with the name 'John Smith' and 'John A Smith', there is a chance that these could be the same person.

+- If you expected the column to have unique values for each row, duplicates would be easy to spot -- they'd have a frequency more than 1.

 To find such errors, you could take each column, find the frequency of each value, and sort the result both by the column and by the frequency.
 Sorting by the column helps spot spelling mistakes and similar names.
 Sorting by